UKCloud/documentation/articles/shared/shared-how-install-rhui-vm-3.md

 You can verify the keys via Red Hat's [Product Signing Keys](https://access.redhat.com/security/team/key) page.

-### Issues when erasing the old ILX-Client packages
+### Issues when erasing the old ILx-Client packages

 If your systems are still pointing to the old, decomissioned RHUI when you try to remove the corresponding RPM, you may receive timeout messages as follows: